Early Childhood Certification

 - (Please note that some states may require additional early childhood coursework to obtain a license to teach in the state.
 Please check with your state office.)

 - We take you deeper: Online training allows you to learn on your schedule at home and understand the depth and breadth of Montessori philosophy.

 - The residency gives you the hands-on training with the lessons in the four avenues of learning.

 - We provide you full access to our online video library of hands-on lessons that you can review anytime.

 - You are not alone!
 We walk with you every step of the way.

 - Each unit has an online forum for conversations and interacting with your fellow students and faculty.

 The Age of Montessori’s Early Childhood Teacher Training and Certification Program gives you the time you need to assimilate the complete message of Maria Montessori.
 During over eight months of online study, you will delve deeply into the philosophy and psychology that is the heart of the Montessori Method.

-AOM’s MACTE-accredited Montessori Early Childhood Teacher Training course has four components:
+AoM’s MACTE-accredited Montessori Early Childhood Teacher Training course has three components: